-With each molting and instar stage passing, the larva grows bigger and arrives at the pupa stage.
+With each moulting and instar stage passing, the larva grows bigger and reaches the pupa stage.

 3) The Pupa – Stage 3 –

-In this stage, the white colorless maggots or larvae develop, and look similar to adult flies.
+In this stage, the white colourless maggots or larvae develop and look similar to adult flies.
 The pupa looks for a suitable location for this developing stage.
 During this stage, the pupa fly does not feed and remains stationary.

 The pupa is protected via the last, hard larval skin, which encloses the pupa known as puparium.
 Under warm temperatures, the pupa takes about four to six days to transform into an adult fly.